George15526/FlaskAPI_for_Dating/README.md

 ### SSL GET commands

+This is the method of create the SSL certificate for testing:

 * Step1: Build the ssl.conf in your project

 * Step2: Run this command to build the server.key and server.crt
 ```
 openssl req -x509 -new -nodes -sha256 -utf8 -days 3650 -newkey rsa:2048 -keyout server.key -out server.crt -config ssl.conf